 F2.
 Does due process prevail in civil and criminal matters?
 2 / 4

-Due process rights are provided for in the constitution, but are not always upheld.
+Due process rights are provided for in the constitution, but they are not always upheld.
 Rising crime rates and institutional weakness have produced a severe backlog in the court system.
-Corruption in the police force, which is often drug-related, is endemic, and inefficiencies have resulted in the dismissal of some criminal cases.
-Intimidation of witnesses and jurors has been reported by the judicial officials.
+Over 60 percent of the prison population is made up of pretrial detainees or remand prisoners.
+Defendants must wait many years for their cases to come to trial.
+Corruption in the police force, which is often linked to the illegal drugs trade, is endemic, and inefficiencies have resulted in the dismissal of some criminal cases.
+Intimidation of witnesses and jurors has been reported by judicial officials.

 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 2 / 4

 The government has struggled in recent years to address criminal violence, which is mostly linked to organized crime and drug trafficking.
 There were a reported 517 murders in 2018, exceeding the figure for 2017 and approaching a record high set in 2008.
 The United Nations ranks Trinidad and Tobago just below the 10 countries with the world’s highest murder rates per capita.
 In 2017, the Organized Crime Intelligence Unit was established “to pursue, target, dismantle, disrupt and prosecute” organized criminal groups and networks.
 But the police have been criticized for excessive use of force, and many abuses by the authorities go unpunished.